 Real Estate “Sales Teams” are 2 or more agents working together under a single team name.
 You see a lot of husband and wife sales teams, and this makes sense with the “sharing the load” format this team implies.
 There are a number of very successful teams out there, great examples of how well this sales model can work.

 What you need to be careful of are the teams that insist they have an advantage over the individual agent.
-They make all sorts of claims along the lines of “2 agents for the price of 1”, “More time to open you home”, “Double the service” etc etc. Put bluntly this is an unimaginative sales gimmick in an effort to differentiate themselves from single agents, After all, were these claims of superiority to be the case, market forces would necessitate all agents adopt a team structure in an effort to compete.
+They make all sorts of claims along the lines of “2 agents for the price of 1”, “More time to open you home”, “Double the service” etc etc. This is an unimaginative gimmick used in an effort to differentiate themselves from single agents, After all, were these claims of superiority to be the case, market forces would necessitate all agents adopt a team structure in an effort to compete.
 This is simply not the case.
 In fact the opposite is true.
-By far the vast majority of top gun agents in the industry work individually.
+By far the overwhelming majority of top gun agents in the industry work individually.